tdeekens/flopflip/readme.md

 - `getQueryVariables`: a function called with `adapterArgs` being variables to your GraphQL query
 - `getRequestHeaders`: a function called with `adapterArgs` being headers to your GraphQL request
 - `parseFlags`: a function called with the `data` of fetched flags to parse the result before being exposed to your application.
 This function should be used to parse a query response into the `TFlags` type.
-- `fetcher`: a fetch implemtation if you prefer to not rely on the global `fetch`
+- `fetcher`: a fetch implementation if you prefer to not rely on the global `fetch`
-- `pollingIntervalMs`: the polling interval to check for updated flag values
+- `pollingIntervalMs`: the polling interval to check for updated flag values (defaults to 60000ms)

+_4. The `@flopflip/http-adapter` accepts_

+- `execute`: a function called with `adapterArgs` which must return a `Promise` resolving to flags
+- `pollingIntervalMs`: the polling interval in milliseconds (defaults to 60000ms)

-_4. The `@flopflip/localstorage-adapter` accepts_
+_5. The `@flopflip/localstorage-adapter` accepts_

-- `pollingIntervalMs`: an interval at which the adapter polls for new flags from localstorage in milliseconds
+- `pollingIntervalMs`: an interval at which the adapter polls for new flags from localstorage in milliseconds (defaults to 60000ms)

-_5. The `@flopflip/memory-adapter` accepts_
+_6. The `@flopflip/memory-adapter` accepts_

 No special configuration is required for the memory adapter at this point.